petsc/petsc/doc/documentation/changes/dev.rst

 .. rubric:: Configure/Build:
 -  Remove --with-kokkos-cuda-arch.
 One can use -with-cuda-gencodearch to specify the cuda arch for Kokkos.
 Usually not needed since PETSc auto detects that
 -  For --download-hdf5, disable --download-hdf5-fortran-bindings by default
+-  Add OpenCascade package to PETSc and allow --download-opencascade

 .. rubric:: Sys:
 -  Add GPU event timers to capture kernel execution time accurately.